gbowne1/codebooker/docs/DEVSETUP.md

 - [Clone this project](#clone);
 - Set up this project in your IDE or editor;
 - Set up your working environment, including any environment variables, yarn/npm/pnpm package(s), editor extensions or plugins needed;
-- Setting up the connection to the database;
+- Set up the connection to the database;
-- Setting up the local development database, MongoDB.
+- Set up the local development database, MongoDB.

 ## Getting Started with Create React App